blogs.sanpreetsingh.com

 Good communication during repair helps because:

-• safe conversations reduce defensiveness
+• safer conversations reduce defensiveness

 • clearer language reduces misunderstanding